arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The client Opta™ in this tutorial's example will use status LEDs and relays.
 The status LEDs need to be defined with variables of your choice.
 For this example, it uses `LED1` to `LED4` designations for corresponding status LEDs.

-To use `relay_1` and `LED1` variables for the relay and status LED 1, these variables are defined under the `Local IO Mapping` tab found within `Relay Outputs` and `LED Outputs`.
+To use `relay_1` and `LED1` variables for the relay and status LED 1, these variables are defined under the 'Local IO Mapping' tab found within 'Relay Outputs' and 'LED Outputs'.
 Otherwise, the program compilation will result in an error because it cannot find its designations.

 The following image shows how it should look within the PLC IDE interface: